ongres/stackgres/doc/content/en/08-stackgres-web-api/02-rbac-authorization/_index.md

 ## Authentication

 In Kubernetes, you must be authenticated (logged in) before your request can be authorized (granted permission to access).
-The same applies to the Web UI of StackGres, you can choose between two authentication mechanism, the first one uses a Kubernetes `Secret` to handle the username and password used by the Web UI, and the other mechanism, available since version 1.3.0 of StackGres, is using an OpenID Connect Provider.
+The same applies to StackGres' web UI.

+You can choose between two authentication mechanism: the first one stores the web UI username and password in a Kubernetes secret.
-### Local `Secret` mechanism
+The second mechanism, available since StackGres version `1.3.0`, is using an OpenID Connect (OIDC) Provider.

+### Kubernetes Secret Mechanism
-By default, StackGres is configured to use a local `Secret` containing the username and password to authenticate into the REST API, you can create users to authenticate against a Kubernetes using a special `Secret` designed for that purpose to log in on the Web UI.
+By default, StackGres is configured to use Kubernetes secrets containing the username and password to authenticate REST API requests.
+You can create users that can log in on the web UI.

-The data that contains the secret must be in base64 format, and the password should be the concatenation of the api username plus the password itself.
+The data that contains the secret must be in Base64 format.
+The password is stored by concatenating the username and the password and creating a SHA265 hash, similar to the following:

 ```yaml
 apiVersion: v1